-To identify them in our products, take a look at the ingredients list on packaging.
-They can be found under names such as ALUMINUM SULFATE, ALUMINUM CHLORIDE or ALUMINUM CHLOROHYDRATE.
+In our products, they appear in the list of ingredients on the packaging, under the names ALUMINUM SULFATE, ALUMINUM CHLORIDE or ALUMINUM CHLOROHYDRATE.

 Where do they come from?

-Alum stone, which contains an aluminum salt, has long been known for its astringent properties.
+Alum stone, which contains a soluble aluminum salt, has long been known for its astringent properties.

-The aluminum salts used in our products are synthesized.
+The soluble aluminum salts used in cosmetics are synthesized.

 Why are they used?

 Aluminum salts typically used in antiperspirants are the aluminium chlorohydrates.
-They are effective in combatting perspiration and associated odors.
-They reduce sweating by forming small crystals at the mouth of the channels through which sweat flows.
-Insoluble forms of aluminum are also used in the colored pigments of lipsticks and in toothpastes to eliminate tooth staining due to tea or coffee.
+They are effective in combatting perspiration and associated odours.
+They reduce sweating by forming small aggregates at the mouth of the ducts through which sweat flows.

-Aluminum salts are accused of playing a role in the development of breast cancer and Alzheimer's disease.
+Aluminum salts are accused of playing a role in the appearance of breast cancer and Alzheimer's disease.

-We use aluminum salts in our antiperspirant products in a safe way for our consumers.
+We use aluminum salts in our antiperspirant products, in compliance with consumer safety.